-Teaching and learning methods are based on an intensive learning and delivery method in which the student attends ten sessions over ten teaching weeks.
+For core courses, teaching and learning methods are based on a serial learning and delivery method: four core course units are offered in Autumn term; two in the Spring term.
 A session will comprise of lectures and seminars but will vary according to the intended outcomes of the particular course or session.
+In addition, the two elective subjects in the Spring term also follow a serial format.
 Lectures provide coverage of the essential subject matter, literature review, and summaries of the key debates, as well as supplying guidance for further study or library work.
 Each course provides guided reading and indicative bibliography, and throughout the programme, considerable emphasis is placed on group work as well as independent study and library work, often in preparation for the sessions.
 In addition to consolidating and supplementing sessions this enables students to practise and develop their analytical, problem-solving and research skills.
 They employ a range of approaches, including case studies, discussion, role-plays, one-to-one interactions, question and answer sessions, information technology, or computer-based training.
-Research skills are further developed to a professional level through the design and production of an independent research dissertation, which involves quantitative and qualitative techniques and also serves to integrate knowledge and skills acquired throughout the programme.
+Research skills are further developed to a professional level through the design and production of an independent research paper, which involves quantitative and qualitative techniques and also serves to integrate knowledge and skills acquired throughout the programme.